New York Sports Betting: Best NY Online Sports Betting Sites

 New York sports betting history

 Former New York Governor Andrew Cuomo set the stage for legal sports betting in November 2013 — five years before the United States Supreme Court nixed the Professional and Amateur Sports Protection Act.
-Fast forward to today, and New York bettors can legally access seven of the best online sportsbooks.
+Fast forward to today, and New York bettors can legally access nine of the best online sportsbooks.

 2023: New York continues to offer both retail and mobile sports betting, with nine online sportsbook operators and retail sportsbooks operating within the state.